for-GET/know-your-http-well/methods.md

-# KNOW YOUR HTTP well.
-METHODS
+# KNOW YOUR HTTP methods WELL

 > The request method token is the primary source of request semantics; it indicates the purpose for which the client has made this request and what is expected by the client as a successful result.